awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 In some cases, you might change a parameter in a DB parameter group but don't see the changes take effect\.
 If so, you likely need to reboot the DB instance associated with the DB parameter group\.
 When you change a dynamic parameter, the change takes effect immediately\.
 When you change a static parameter, the change doesn't take effect until you reboot the DB instance associated with the parameter group\.

 You can reboot a DB instance using the RDS console or explicitly calling the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html) API operation \(without failover, if the DB instance is in a Multi\-AZ deployment\)\.
 The requirement to reboot the associated DB instance after a static parameter change helps mitigate the risk of a parameter misconfiguration affecting an API call\.
 An example of this might be calling `ModifyDBInstance` to change the DB instance class\.
 For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithDBInstanceParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

+## Freeable memory issues in Amazon Aurora<a name="Troubleshooting.FreeableMemory"></a>

+*Freeable memory* is the total random access memory \(RAM\) on a DB instance that can be made available to the database engine\.
+It's the sum of the free operating\-system \(OS\) memory and the available buffer and page cache memory\.
+The database engine uses most of the memory on the host, but OS processes also use some RAM\.
+Memory currently allocated to the database engine or used by OS processes isn't included in freeable memory\.
+When the database engine is running out of memory, the DB instance can use the temporary space that is normally used for buffering and caching\.
+As previously mentioned, this temporary space is included in freeable memory\.

+You use the `FreeableMemory` metric in Amazon CloudWatch to monitor the freeable memory\.
+For more information, see [Overview of monitoring metrics in Amazon Aurora](MonitoringOverview.md)\.

+If your DB instance consistently runs low on freeable memory or uses swap space, you might need to scale up to a larger DB instance class\.
+For more information, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.

+You can also change the memory settings\.
+For example, on Aurora MySQL , you might adjust the size of the `innodb_buffer_pool_size` parameter\.
+This parameter is set by default to 75 percent of physical memory\.
+For more MySQL troubleshooting tips, see [How can I troubleshoot low freeable memory in an Amazon RDS for MySQL database?](https://aws.amazon.com/premiumsupport/knowledge-center/low-freeable-memory-rds-mysql-mariadb/)

+For Aurora Serverless v2, `FreeableMemory` represents the amount of unused memory that's available when the Aurora Serverless v2 DB instance is scaled to its maximum capacity\.
+You might have the instance scaled down to relatively low capacity, but it still reports a high value for `FreeableMemory`, because the instance can scale up\.
+That memory isn't available right now, but you can get it if you need it\.

+For every Aurora capacity unit \(ACU\) that the current capacity is below the maximum capacity, `FreeableMemory` increases by approximately 2 GiB\.
+Thus, this metric doesn't approach zero until the DB instance is scaled up as high as it can\.

+If this metric approaches a value of `0`, the DB instance has scaled up as much as it can and is nearing the limit of its available memory\.
+Consider increasing the maximum ACU setting for the cluster\.
+If this metric approaches a value of `0` on a reader DB instance, consider adding additional reader DB instances to the cluster\.
+That way, the read\-only part of the workload can be spread across more DB instances, reducing the memory usage on each reader DB instance\.
+For more information, see [Important Amazon CloudWatch metrics for Aurora Serverless v2](aurora-serverless-v2.setting-capacity.md#aurora-serverless-v2.viewing.monitoring)\.

+For Aurora Serverless v1, you can change the capacity range to use more ACUs\.
+For more information, see [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.

 ## Amazon Aurora MySQL out of memory issues<a name="CHAP_Troubleshooting.AuroraMySQLOOM"></a>